memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 This will take every elf section with an address and placing them at that offset in the bin file.
 In the process, most debug sections are stripped out.

-For this post, we'll use our "minimal" program from our [Zero to main()](XXX) series.
 Dumping the elf sections of the resulting `minimal.elf` gives us:

 ```
 build/minimal.elf:     file format elf32-littlearm